Chapter 2. Cell Theory

 ② Peroxisomes and glyoxysomes

-③ Glyoxylate cycle: A metabolic pathway that converts fat to sugar in seed endosperm
+③ Glyoxylate Cycle: A metabolic pathway that converts fatty acids in the endosperm into sugars.

 ⑽ Mesosome